START-Hack/UNCCD_STARTHACK24/README.md

 ## <p align="center"> The Pitch: </p>

-What does the partner expect from the participants’ presentation?
+What do the partners expect from the participants’ presentation?

 ### Format:
 - Each team will have a 3-minute pitch, followed by a 3-minute question and answer session in front of the judging panel.